openeuler-mirror/raspberrypi-kernel/README.en.md

 #### Installation

-Refer to `https://gitee.com/openeuler/raspberrypi` for details about how to use this compiled kernel to build openEuler image for Rasberry Pi.
+Refer to [raspberrypi Repository](https://gitee.com/openeuler/raspberrypi) for details about how to use this compiled kernel to build openEuler image for Rasberry Pi.

 #### Contributions